 There are nearly 800 favelas in Rio alone and the 2010 census stated that 22.3% of the population lived in shantytowns; the figure is in reality much higher as they failed to survey some large outer city suburbs.
 It is a known fact that the shantytowns of Latin America are run by drug gangs as anyone who has watched the visually fantastic film ‘The City of God’ would know.

 I’m unsure if the film was one of the reasons why backpackers became interested in paying to look around a shantytown containing an above average amount of criminals.
 I have not heard of the service being offered in any other country.
 Previously to our tour experience, there had been an undercover journalist who secretly filmed the drug dealers and it ended up being broadcast.
 This caused a lot of problems for the tour guides who live in the favelas alongside these criminals.

 Our tour guide was constantly on his walkie-talkie to avoid taking us closer to a deal or any altogether more sinister criminal activity, such as debt collection.
 The consequences of not paying the dealers the money owed to them are serious.
 The dealers profit handsomely from this venture so they have good reason not to harm any of the tourists.
 I wasn’t aware of this at the time, but so much money goes to the criminals and is used to buy drugs and weapons so I do not know if I would advise going on this tour or not.

 A year later the government took control of the Rocinha, apparently without any shots being fired.
-Their aim was to clear out the drug lords in time for the 2014 Olympics which was an ambitious plan as the takeover itself required hundreds of trained military personnel and armoured vehicles.
-In the neighbouring super city of Sao Paolo, it is legal to run through red lights in the hours of darkness to reduce the number of robberies of stationary vehicles as it was seemingly impossible to police.
+Their aim was to clear out the drug lords in time for the 2014 Olympics, an ambitious plan requiring hundreds of trained military personnel and armoured vehicles.
+In the neighbouring super city of Sao Paolo, it is legal to run through red lights in the hours of darkness to reduce the number of robberies of stationary vehicles.

 This is something I wrote prior to the Olympics: